dfki-asr/atlas/README.md

 This repository binds together the components required to build and run ATLAS, as a sort of "convenience" repository.
 It's intended to be kept in a state where cloning and building from it will give you the most recent, stable, ATLAS.

+However, this means you will need to use

+    git clone --recursive

+when cloning this repository, since it references the other atlas repositories as submodules.
+If you've already cloned this repository without the `--recursive` flag, you need to manually download and setup the submodules by running

+    git submodule update --init --recursive

+in the cloned repositories directory.

 Building
 --------